FischerUHH/HiTS-FLIP/README.md

 ## HiTS-FLIP with external valve
 If using an external valve, install python and copy the folder `MiSeq_Hits_Flip` to `C:\` of your MiSeq.
 Also install the drivers for the valve.
 Afterwards make the alias `sv [pos]`accessible by typing
 `reg add "HKCU\Software\Microsoft\Command Processor" /v Autorun /d "doskey /macrofile=\"C:\MiSeq_Hits_Flip\BatchFiles\Makros.doskey\"" /f` into the terminal on the sequencer.
+Afterwards you use `getSerialAdress.py` to get the serial address and add it to line 27 `serialAdress = ''` in ``

-getSerialAdress.py
+From now on the valve can be switched by the command `sv [position]`.

 As the result of merging both recipes contains Illumina's sequencing routine, we refrain from publishing the complete recipe in order to preserve Illumina's copyright.
 Therefore you need to assemble it yourself: Make a copy your `Amplicon` recipe from `D:\Illumina\MiSeq Control Software\CustomRecipe\`, rename it to `HiTS_FLIP_RECIPE` and add the lines supplied in `HiTS_FLIP_RECIPE_ADDITION`.